 Sesame seed powder is high in fiber and is about 36% protein, plus it contains many other vitamins and minerals, including calcium.
 You can find black sesame protein powder from Foods Alive that is organic, raw, vegan, kosher, and gluten free.

 Pumpkin seed flour/powder can also double as a grain-free flour for people with nut allergies instead of almond flour.
 You can find pumpkin seed flour online as well, as not too many stores stock this.
 This Omega Nutrition sells a pumpkin seed flour that is 63% protein by weight.

 Yep, made from slow roasted and milled crickets!
 You might find it hard to find the cricket flour by itself, but you can buy protein bars made with cricket powder from Chapul and Exo.
 Dried crickets are 69% protein and are very sustainable and are super nutritious.

 The following are not considered protein powders but are high-protein flours that make a good whole-food protein addition to your smoothies or baked goods:

-- Quinoa flour: around 14-17% protein and a complete protein (Some protein blends have quinoa protein in them, but I haven’t been able to find a quinoa protein isolate for sale).
+- Quinoa flour: around 14-17% protein and a complete protein.
+Some protein blends have quinoa protein in them, and there are some companies that are selling quinoa protein powder

 - Amaranth flour: 13-14% protein